letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-app.md

 ### Create your disco.json

+Create a file named `disco.json` at the root of your repository.
 The `disco.json` file tells Disco how to run your app.

 One note is that services have to be accessible from the outside.
 See [Externally Visible Server](https://flask.palletsprojects.com/en/3.0.x/quickstart/#public-server) in Flask's docs.
 While the flag `--host=0.0.0.0` is Flask specific, the concept applies to most apps: it may bind to `127.0.0.1` (`localhost`) by default, meaning only requests coming from "inside" would be able to reach the app.
 This is a great default for developping on your computer, but to deploy your application, it needs to be accessible from the outside, so that the reverse proxy in front of your app can talk to it.